Got AllStar and/or Echolink ?

 Add new Wifi Credentials

-Now that your node can communicate over the Internet (via the Ethernet cable) you can use the Node Details screen to Add your WiFi Credentials.
+Now that your node can communicate over the Internet (via the Ethernet cable) you can use the WiFi Management screen to Add your WiFi Credentials.
+Scroll to the bottom of the Node Details page and tap “Manage WiFi Networks.

 Your node will reboot – as it does, disconnect the Ethernet cable so it comes back up on your WiFi.